influxdata/docs-v2/content/influxdb/cloud-iox/query-data/tools/pyarrow.md

 Use [PyArrow](https://arrow.apache.org/docs/python/) to read and analyze query results from an InfluxDB bucket powered by InfluxDB IOx.
-The PyArrow library provides for efficient computation, aggregation, serialization, and conversion of Arrow format data.
+The PyArrow library provides efficient computation, aggregation, serialization, and conversion of Arrow format data.

 > Apache Arrow is a development platform for in-memory analytics.
 It contains a set of technologies that enable
 > big data systems to store, process and move data fast.